1. Fishing Year

 3. Bag Limits

-A bag limit of 2 x salmon & 2 x sea trout per day
+A bag limit of 1 x salmon & 2 x sea trout per day.
+All hen fish to be returned.

 4. Size Limits